kjonina/personal_Netflix/README.md

 The following Variables were removed from the data ['Device Type', 'Bookmark', 'Latest Bookmark', 'Country'] The data contains Hooks and Trailers, which were elimiated from the data as wel.
 Rows with HOOK and TRAILER in ['Supplemental Video Type'] were deleted.
 Only 'NaN' was included in the dataset.

-['Start Time'] was changed to date and time using *to_datetime* ['Duration']  was changed to duration using *to_timedelta*
+['Start Time'] was changed to date and time using *to_datetime*.
+['Duration']  was changed to duration using *to_timedelta*.

-Another varialbe was created Type which had 2 levels: TV Show and Movie
+Another variable ['Type'] was created which had 2 levels: TV Show and Movie.

 ### Users
 My family watches Netflix as well, but I think I should only write about myself in this report.